Exxon posts $2.7B quarterly profit after unprecedented year - WTMJ

 After dipping below $0 per barrel last spring, oil prices rebounded to pre-pandemic levels.
 The price of a barrel of benchmark U.S. crude oil tripled from about $20 at the end of March 2020 to $60 at the same time this year.

 The price boost is largely the result of supply constraints after U.S. production had declined due to low prices and the OPEC cartel kept oil off the market.
-A barrel of U.S. benchmark crude was selling for $63 Friday morning.
-Brent crude, the international standard, was selling for $67.
+A barrel of U.S. benchmark crude was selling for about $63.50 Friday.
+Brent crude, the international standard, was selling for $66.70.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.